History and Economics MA (Hons)

 A joint degree in history and economics provides a rare opportunity to study these two disciplines together.

-A joint degree in history and economics provides a rare opportunity to study these two disciplines together. <br/><br/>While economics is concerned with the mechanisms and incentives affecting resource allocation, history adds its concerns with wider political and other sources of change. <br/><br/>History provides specific insights into why change occurs when it does.
-It also emphasises the differing contexts in which ideas emerge and in which they are used. <br/><br/>You will have the opportunity to develop your qualitative, quantitative and analytical skills.<br/><br/>It will also see you combine the conceptual and mathematical approaches of economics with the contextual and archival approaches of history.
+A joint degree in history and economics provides a rare opportunity to study these two disciplines together.<br/><br/>Economics is concerned with the mechanisms and incentives affecting resource allocation, while history is concerned with wider sources of change, including the political.
+History provides specific insights into why change occurs when it does, and emphasises the differing contexts in which ideas emerge and are used.<br/><br/>In studying MA (Master of Arts) History and Economics, you will combine the conceptual and mathematical approaches of economics with the contextual and archival approaches of history.
+This programme will give you the opportunity to develop your qualitative, quantitative and analytical skills.<br/><br/><strong>Programme benefits</strong><br/><br/><br/>* Benefit from the rare opportunity of studying History and Economics together.<br/><br/><br/>* Study at one of the UK’s largest and most international history departments, joining a vibrant culture of inquiry and debate led by our dedicated staff.<br/><br/><br/>* Our Economics staff make up one of the leading groups of economic theorists in Europe.
+We receive consistently high ratings for academic standards, teaching and learning resources.<br/>

 1 option available